RameenMughal/CCNA-Journey/CCNA_1_Introduction_to_Networks/Notes/Module1_Networking_Today.md

 ## 1.0.
 Introduction

+### 1.0.2 What will I learn to do in this module?

 **Module Objective**: Explain the advances in modern network technologies.

 <img width="587" height="357" alt="image" src="https://github.com/user-attachments/assets/b42b0f50-e2bb-4025-86d4-7139d82b88cb" />

+### 1.0.4 Video - Getting Started in Cisco Packet Tracer

 Packet Tracer is a tool that allows you to simulate real networks.
 It provides three main menus:
 - You can add devices and connect them via cables or wireless.